Ultimate guide to cleaning and preventing corrosion in car batteries

 Higher energy efficiency

-Fast charging functions
+fast charging functions

 LiFePO4 batteries can handle faster charging rates compared to lead-acid batteries.
 They can be charged at higher currents without negatively affecting their performance or lifespan, allowing for shorter charging times.